 Reading together can be a way of sharing responsibility and helps you to get a sense of what is hard for your child.
 Also, children can understand text considerably above their level when it is read to them, so select more challenging texts and “read out” to your child.
 For the reader who is having difficulty, you are opening a window on topics and texts beyond the child’s current reach.

 You can also share the reading task by having your child “echo read”—read aloud after you, or by having your child “chime in”.
-There are several children books that can be used for a read-aloud time some of them are The Woolies, The Naughty Knight, Daisy Doodles, to mention but a few.
+There are several children books that can be used for a read-aloud time.

 Based on the Book or the Movie

 Encourage your children by introducing books that also have movies.
 Having them retell the plot and describe the characters to build their sense of narration, story, and general comprehension skills.
 Also, make them note differences between the book and the movie.
 There are several books that have been turned to movies classic examples are, Diary of a wimpy Kid, A series of unfortunate events, The Middle School Series.